Confidently pre-plan every feature your website might include?

 Create a realistic budget for your new website – one that could save you hundreds of dollars?

-Know exactly which areas of the website creation process you might need help with?
+Know exactly which areas of the creation process you might need help with?

-Understand confusing tech terms, such as self-hosted vs. website builder; free vs. premium themes; domain vs. hosting?
+Understand confusing tech terms, such as self-hosted vs. website builder, free vs. premium themes, and domain vs. hosting?

 Know precisely what questions to ask prospective website companies so you get the biggest bang for your buck?